Cycling74/rnbo.unity.audioplugin/README.md

 Then install your package into your Unity project.
 In the inspector, you will need to set the plugins to load on startup, and you'll also likely need to update the `Android` plugin details to only load on `Android` and potentially update the `CPU` entry for the Android plugin.
-I needed to change mine to `ARM64` for the Oculus.
+For example, you will need to change this entry to `ARM64` for the Quest 2.

 ## Resources